These are links to some interesting sources of ideas and information on science, technology and innovation that we have come across.

 Highland Science Festival

-With events from Applecross to Achiltibuie and from Cromarty to Kingussie, and with Extreme Lectures in interesting places, this two-year trial event was described as 'the freshest thing in the Highlands for ages'.
+With events from Applecross to Achiltibuie and from Cromarty to Kingussie, and with Extreme Lectures in interesting places, this two-year trial event put together by Goina Nova was described as 'the freshest thing in the Highlands for ages'.

 Orkney International Science Festival

 One of the world's longest running annual science festivals, each year breaking new ground in form and content.
-Speakers for the 2012 Festival, which ran from 6-12 September, included Jane Goodall and Jocelyn Bell Burnell.
+Speakers for the 2018 Festival, which ran from 5-11 September, included Nobel laureate Sir Paul Nurse (physiology/medicine, 2001).